 If you’ve just moved to San Francisco, you should know about Karl.
 He will have a big impact on your life, and he’s tons of fun to follow on Twitter and Instagram.

 Darya Rose is a neuroscience PhD, food and health writer, creator of Summer Tomato, which offers healthy eating tips for those who believe life should be awesome, and a proud San Francisco foodist.
 She keeps a list of her favorite restaurants in San Francisco here: Darya’s Favorite SF Restaurants.

-// I completely agree with Bar Jules and Bar Crudo.
-Now I need to visit St. Vincent and Hog & Rocks (for “oyster eaters, ham fans, and whiskey lovers”).
+I completely agree with Bar Jules and Bar Crudo.
+Now I need to visit St. Vincent and Hog & Rocks.

 5) Tim Ferris, Experiments in Lifestyle Design